davidbalbert/error-quine-generator/README.md

 ##Languages

 Filetype extensions are hardcoded into `error-quine-generator.rb`.
-It includes support for Ruby, Python, Awk, Perl, PHP, Node and CoffeeScript.
+It includes support for Ruby, Python, Awk, Perl, PHP, Node CoffeeScript, and Io.
 Other interpreters will work, but their output will be in `/tmp/quine` with no extension.

-I have found the script to work with Ruby, Python, Awk, PHP, node, and CoffeeScript.
+I have found the script to work with Ruby, Python, Awk, PHP, Node, CoffeeScript and Io.
 If you know other languages that work, please let me know.

 Perl doesn't work because it tries to continue parsing after finding an error, resulting in ever growing output.